ajaxray/magic/README.md

 Object Chaining (Ajaxray\Test\ObjectChaining)
  ✔ Resolve classes in chained object graph

+Object Lifecycle (Ajaxray\Test\ObjectLifecycle)
+ ✔ Provides same instance for multiple get call by default ✔ Provides same instance for multiple get call of interface ✔ Provides same instance for multiple get call of callback binding ✔ Service caching can be disabled for class mapping
+ ✔ Service caching can be disabled for interface
+ ✔ Service caching can be disabled for callback binding

 Resolve Interface (Ajaxray\Test\ResolveInterface)
  ✔ Service loading by interface if single implementation ✔ Resolve interface type hint to implementation if single implementation